 This page provides you with instructions on how to extract data from Mandrill and load it into Snowflake.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 Mandrill is a transactional email API for MailChimp users.
-MailChimp, as you no doubt know, is a marketing automation platform that businesses use to send out more than a billion email messages every day.
-The Mandrill service is an add-on for MailChimp users that businesses can use to send personalized, one-to-one ecommerce email messages or automated transactional email.
+MailChimp, as you may know, is a marketing automation platform that businesses use to send out more than a billion email messages every day.
+The Mandrill service is a MailChimp add-on that businesses can use to send personalized, one-to-one ecommerce email messages or automated transactional email.
 The Mandrill API lets developers not only send email programmatically, but also access reporting data.

 Getting data out of Mandrill